ChrisGonzalez104/ChrisGonzalez104.Github.io/index.md

 Lab 12

 This code was the most complex code so far.
 I loved learning about how images work, how the colors work, and how to code an image.
 I hope to code in my future careers and this lab was eye opening to see the work it takes to code a simple gif with the different colored images.
 I hope to work on web design as well so I am very happy I finished with a lab like this one.
+These Labs have taught me so much and i hope to continue with labs similar to this one.